frescobaldi/frescobaldi/frescobaldi_app/userguide/getstarted.md

 }
 ```

-Then click the Lily toolbar button or press {key_engrave}.
-LilyPond will
+Then click the Engrave button (LilyPond icon) on the toolbar or press {key_engrave}.
-start to processes your file and the PDF will be displayed in the Music View
+LilyPond will start to process your file and the PDF will be displayed in the Music
-on the right.
+View on the right.
 If LilyPond encounters any errors or warnings they will be
 displayed in the LilyPond Log at the bottom of the screen.

 {image_getting_started}